 Even the process of decommissioning or removing the Cloud PC was taking time.
 And because of this reason, Azure AD join provisioning was not getting started.
 Hence, to speed up AAD Join provisioning, I assigned a new license to the user.

 I have explained the license assignment process in a different blog post.
 You can refer to the post mentioned above to get more details on Windows 365 Trial license extension topic.

 Immediately after the new license was assigned to the user, the new Azure AD joined provisioning policy for Windows 365 Cloud PC appeared under the All Cloud PCs tab.

 Windows 365 Cloud PC Azure AD Join Provisioning

 It’s important to understand the difference between provisioning and deprovisioning from the below screenshot.

 - Hybrid Policy with Cloud PC_Standard License – Deprovisioning of the Cloud PC is in progress.

-- Azure AD join policy with Cloud PC Standard License – Deprovisioning (and reprovisoning) is completed and that is why it’s All Cloud PCs tab shows provisioning with new Azure AD join policy with Cloud PC_Std license.
+- Azure AD join policy with Cloud PC Standard License – Deprovisioning (and reprovisoning) is completed, and that is why its All Cloud PCs tab shows provisioning with the new Azure AD join policy with Cloud PC_Std license.

 - Azure AD Join policy with Cloud PC Enterprise License – It’s a new license hence there is no deprovisioning or decommission scenario here.
 All Cloud PCs tab shows the provisioning of New Azure AD joined Cloud PC.